 - Rapid rise in prosperity induced sweeping changes in technology, society, and economy.
 The electricity boom revolutionized our way of life in areas such as transportation, communication, personal beauty, housekeeping, entertainment, and many more.

 - 1920s prosperity also gave rise to new ideas and ways of thought.
 Voting and independence were new rights and concepts accorded to women.
 Financial innovations allowed exuberant investment in the stock market, which supported rapid growth for many companies and the labor sector.
 But that same exuberance led to asset bubbles and an overheated economy.
 That eventually burst in 1929, signaling the Great Depression of the 1930s.

-The economy grew 42 percent during the 1920s.
-The United States produced nearly half the world's output.
-That's because World War I destroyed most of Europe.
-New construction almost doubled, from $6.7 billion to $10.1 billion.
-Unemployment never rose above the natural rate of around 4 percent.
+The economy grew 42% during the 1920s, and the United States produced almost half the world's output because World War I devastated large parts of Europe.
+New construction almost doubled, from $6.7 billion in 1920 to $12 billion in 1926.
+Aside from the economic recession of 1920 and 1921, when by some estimates unemployment rose to 11.7%, for the most part, unemployment in the 1920s never rose above the natural rate of around 4%.